irmen/Tale/docs/source/index.rst

 It is a library for building `Interactive Fiction <http://en.wikipedia.org/wiki/Interactive_fiction>`_, mudlibs and `muds <http://en.wikipedia.org/wiki/MUD>`_ in Python.

+It is some sort of cross-breed between LPMud, CircleMud/DikuMud, and Infocom™ Z-machine.

 Tale requires Python 3.5 or newer.
 (If you have an older version of Python, stick to Tale 2.8 or older, which still supports Python 2.7 as well)